sufiesayyed/p-g-assignment/README.md

-# My first project on **bash,make, git & github**
+# My first project on **Bash, Make, Git & GitHub**
  Created on:  08/17/20

  The number of lines of code contained in guessinggame.sh:  21